What are the Essential Nutrients?

 Every cell in your body needs protein and it’s essential for the growth of muscle, bone, skin, and hair.

 It also helps you build certain enzymes and hormones.
 We get essential amino acids from proteins, which our bodies cannot synthesize.
-You need food or supplements to ensure you have a healthy supply of amino acids.
+You need food or dietary supplements to ensure you have a healthy supply of amino acids.

 A protein deficiency could result in reduced muscle mass and strength over time.
 There are a few other signs you’re not getting enough protein.